How to configure “Licensing Mode” and “License Server to Use” on a Windows Server

-How to configure Licensing Mode and License Server to Use on a Windows Server
+how to configure Licensing Mode and License Server on a Windows Server, illustrating RDS CAL setup steps

 Configuring the Remote Desktop Services (RDS) licensing mode and license server on a Windows Server is a critical step for allowing more than two concurrent remote connections.
-The process can be done through Server Manager or Group Policy, with the steps being very similar across recent Windows Server versions (2016, 2019, 2022, and 2025).
+The process can be done through Server Manager, Group Policy, or PowerShell.

 Method 1: Using Server Manager